 Before jumping into a total or partial rebrand, it’s important to be proactive about your approach and conscious of the needs of your business.
-Doing so can ensure the process is rolled out according to schedule, on budget and in line with your business goals.
+Doing so can ensure the process is rolled out according to schedule, on budget and aligns with your business objectives.
 Take note of these three best practices before shaping your rebranding strategy:

 1. Determine the Level of Rebranding Your Business Needs

 When it comes to rebranding, there are many elements that come into play.
 It can encompass every aspect of your business’s brand, including its: